The Advice Complexity of a Class of Hard Online Problems: Introduction

 The original string guessing problem, \oldS, can be viewed as a maximization problem, the goal being to correctly guess as many of the $n$ bits as possible.
 Clearly, \OPT always obtains a profit of $n$.
 With a single bit of advice, an algorithm can achieve a strict competitive ratio of $2$: The advice bit simply indicates whether the algorithm should always guess $0$ or always guess $1$.
 This is in stark contrast to \S, where linear advice is needed to achieve any constant competitive ratio.
 On the other hand, for both \oldS and \S, achieving a constant competitive ratio $c<2$ requires linear advice.
 However, the exact amount of advice required to achieve such a competitive ratio is larger for \S than for \oldS.
 See Figure~\ref{graf} for a graphical comparison.

 The problems \IS and \DPA, which we show to be \Wc, have previously been studied in the context of advice complexity or similar models.
-Since these problems are \Wc, we present a detailed comparison of our work to these previous results.
+We present a detailed comparison of our work to these previous results.

 In \cite{A1}, among other problems, the advice complexity of \DPA is considered.
 It is shown that a strictly $c$-competitive algorithm must read at least $\frac{n+2}{2c}-2$ bits of advice.
 Comparing with our results, we see that this lower bound is asymptotically tight.
 On the other hand, the authors show that for any $c\geq 2$, there exists a strictly $c$-competitive online algorithm reading at most $b$ bits of advice, where We remark that $n \log \left(c/(c-1)^{(c-1)/c}\right)\geq (n\log c)/c$, for $c\geq 2$.
 Thus, this upper bound is a factor of $2 \log c$ away from the lower bound.